DSR-RHIT/creating-reproducible-reports/pages/initialize-Rmd.md

 The Rmd file is pre-populated with prose and some markdown syntax.
 Edit the header (called a *YAML* header):

 - Change the title to _Calibration report_
-- Output should be *word_document* (if Word is not installed on your machine, change the output to _html_ and Save)
+- Output should be *word_document* (if Word is not installed on your machine, change the output to _html_)
+- Save

 ```
 ---
-title:  "Calibration report"
+title: Calibration report
-author: "your name"
+author: your name
-date:   "date"
+date: date
-output: "word_document"
+output: word_document
 ---
 ```